Fed board member opens door to 1-point hike if demand rises

 WASHINGTON (AP) — Christopher Waller, a member of the Federal Reserve’s Board of Governors, said Thursday that he would be open to supporting a huge 1 percentage point increase in the Fed’s key short-term interest rate later this month if upcoming economic data points to robust consumer spending.

 Such an increase would mark a further ramping up of the Fed’s rate hikes as it intensifies its fight against accelerating inflation.
-Faster rate increases would heighten the risks that the central bank’s anti-inflationary policies would cause a recession.
+Faster rate increases would heighten the risk that the central bank’s anti-inflationary policies would cause a recession.
 The Fed hasn’t raised its rate by 1 percentage point since 1981.

 In prepared remarks for a speech in Idaho, Waller said he still supports a 0.75% point increase at the central bank’s next policymaking meeting in two weeks, even after a government report Wednesday showed consumer inflation accelerating to a new 40-year high.